The Great Clutching at Pearls 339

 • Alison

 That’s exactly where I find my self too.
-Over the last 2 years I’ve come to wonder if the whole notion of left and right politics has been deliberately moulded and their differences emphasized from behind the scenes to ensure that in times of genuine crisis us plebs will be more likely to be attacking each other than focussing on the real source of threat.
-It’s noticeable how often those fighting government over -reach describe it as communism.
+Over the last 2 years I’ve come to wonder if the whole notion of left and right politics has been deliberately moulded and their differences emphasized from behind the scenes to ensure that in times of genuine crisis us plebs will be more likely to be attacking each other than focusing on the real source of threat.
+It’s noticeable how often those fighting government over-reach describe it as communism.
 To me it’s not remotely communism, it’s authoritarianism.
 And it’s that authority which needs bringing down.
 Anyone shocked by the loss of freedoms and the coercion we’ve all been subjected to is called far right.
 What has it to do with the far right?
 The ‘pandemic’ has drawn back a veil and it’s now plain to see that the masses of ordinary people have so much in common with each other – it is a great opportunity to coalesce around the overwhelming urgency to fight off tyranny.
 Everything else pales into insignificance.
 But I fear we’re so obsessed with batting back and forth the old meaningless terms of insult like communist and far right that we will miss our great chance to change the stinking system – before it’s turned into the planned dystopian control grid with knobs on.
 The left in particular seems to be utterly oblivious to what’s happening around us.

 • glenn_nl